Porgramming-Hero-web-course/batch-4-assignment-1-mosharofofficial/blog-1.md

 ### const v = type1 & type2

-Meaning the variable v has to a have all the attributes of both type1 and type2.
+Meaning the variable v has to have all the attributes of both type1 and type2.

 ### Significance of Union and Intersection types